-Maui interfaces with the allocations manager if the parameter BANKTYPE is specified.
-Maui currently interfaces to QBank, and RES, and can also dump allocation manager interface interaction to a flat file for post processing using the type 'FILE'.
-Depending on the allocation manager type selected, it may also be necessary to specify how to contact the allocation manager using the parameters BANKSERVER and BANKPORT.
-When an allocations bank is enabled in this way, Maui will check with the bank before starting any job.
-For allocation tracking to work, however, each job must specify an account to charge or the bank must be set up to handle default accounts on a per user basis.
+In most cases, the scheduler will interface with a peer service.
+(If the protocol FILE is specified, the allocation manager transactions will be dumped to the specified flat file.)
+With all peer services based allocation managers, the scheduler will check with the allocation manager before starting any job.
+For allocation tracking to work, however, each job must specify an account to charge or the allocation manager must be set up to handle default accounts on a per user basis.

-Under this configuration, when Maui decides to start a job, it contacts the bank and requests an allocation reservation, or lien be placed on the associated account.
+Under this configuration, when Maui decides to start a job, it contacts the allocation manager and requests an allocation reservation, or lien be placed on the associated account.
 This allocation reservation is equivalent to the total amount of allocation which could be consumed by the job (based on the job's wallclock limit) and is used to prevent the possibility of allocation oversubscription.
 Maui then starts the job.
 When the job completes, Maui debits the amount of allocation actually consumed by the job from the job's account and then releases the allocation reservation or lien.

-These steps transpire 'under the covers' and should be undetectable by outside users.
-Only when an account has insufficient allocations to run a requested job will the presence of the allocation bank be noticed.
+These steps transpire under the covers and should be undetectable by outside users.
+Only when an account has insufficient allocations to run a requested job will the presence of the allocation manager be noticed.
 If desired, an account may be specified which is to be used when a job's primary account is out of allocations.
-This account, specified using the parameter BANKFALLBACKACCOUNT is often associated with a low QOS privilege set and priority and often is configured to only run when no other jobs are present.
+This account, specified using the AMCFG parameter's FALLBACKACCOUNT attribute is often associated with a low QOS privilege set and priority and often is configured to only run when no other jobs are present.

 Reservations can also be configured to be chargeable.
 One of the big hesitations have with dedicating resources to a particular group is that if the resources are not used by that group, they go idle and are wasted.
 By configuration a reservation to be chargeable, sites can charge every idle cycle of the reservation to a particular project.
 When the reservation is in use, the consumed resources will be associated with the account of the job using the resources.
 When the resources are idle, the resources will be charged to the reservation's charge account.
-In the case of standing reservations, this account is specified using the parameter SRCHARGEACCOUNT.
+In the case of standing reservations, this account is specified using the parameter SRCFG attribute CHARGEACCOUNT.
 In the case of administrative reservations, this account is specified via a command line flag to the setres command.

-Maui will only interface to the allocations bank when running in 'NORMAL' mode.
-However, this behavior can be overridden by setting the environment variable 'MAUIBANKTEST' to any value.
-With this variable set, Maui will attempt to interface to the bank in both SIMULATION and TEST mode.
+Maui will only interface to the allocation manager when running in NORMAL mode.
+However, this behavior can be overridden by setting the environment variable 'MAUIAMTEST' to any value.
+With this variable set, Maui will attempt to interface to the allocation manager regardless of the scheduler's mode of operation.

-The allocation manager interface allows you to charge accounts in a number of different ways.
+The allocation manager interface allows a site to charge accounts in a number of different ways.
 Some sites may wish to charge for all jobs run through a system regardless of whether or not the job completed successfully.
 Sites may also want to charge based on differing usage metrics, such as walltime dedicated or processors actually utilized.
-Maui supports the following charge policies specified via the parameter BANKCHARGEPOLICY:
+Maui supports the following charge policies specified via the CHARGEPOLICY attribute:

-DEBITALLWC (charge for all jobs regardless of job completion state using processor weighted wallclock time dedicated as the usage metric) DEBITSUCCESSFULWC (charge only for jobs which successfully complete using processor weighted wallclock time dedicated as the usage metric)

-DEBITSUCCESSFULCPU (charge only for jobs which successfully complete using CPU time as the usage metric)

-DEBITSUCCESSFULPE (charge only for jobs which successfully complete using PE weighted wallclock time dedicated as the usage metric)
+- DEBITALLWC charge for all jobs regardless of job completion state using processor weighted wallclock time dedicated as the usage metric - DEBITSUCCESSFULWC charge only for jobs which successfully complete using processor weighted wallclock time dedicated as the usage metric - DEBITSUCCESSFULCPU charge only for jobs which successfully complete using CPU time as the usage metric - DEBITSUCCESSFULPE charge only for jobs which successfully complete using PE weighted wallclock time dedicated as the usage metric